AthenaHTA2/filler/docker_image/README.md

 # How to run filler inside Docker

+- Before running the application, add the *linux_robots* and the *linux_game_engine* executables from *https://assets.01-edu.org/filler/filler.zip* to the docker_image folder.

 - Download & turn on the docker application on your local device

-- Open VSC terminal within the filler folder and type either
+- Open a VSC terminal within the filler/docker_image/ folder and type either

 ```shell
 bash ./run_filler.sh